ronakrm/scene_classification/README.md

 LLC Histogram Intersection Kernel Confusion Matrix
 ![alt text](https://github.com/ronakrm/scene_classification/blob/master/SP/hist_isect_confusionLLC.png "LLC Histogram Intersection Confusion Matrix")

-Comparing these results to the previous section, it is clear that LLC ______ .
+Comparing these results to the previous section, it appears that LLC achieves lower accuracy than VQ.
+We believe this is because of the dictionary size chosen for both experiments.
+[Wang et al.](http://www.ifp.illinois.edu/~jyang29/papers/CVPR10-LLC.pdf) recommend using a much larger dictionary size (e.g., 1024, 2048).

-### Kernel Methods

-confusion matrix/accuracy of various kernel methods (linear, quadratic, rbf, isect-hist)

-### Training Set Size
-  We fixed the parameters to TODO and varied the training set size from the set [asdf asdf asdfas].

-  TODO plot of accuracy vs training set size

-  comments on overfitting here

 ### Grid Search

 A grid search was performed over the parameters listed above to find the optimal set.
 Below are the values that were searched over for each parameter.